 Archeocliology - Text by M. Alan Kazlev Understanding the past through cliological methods.
 An important element in archaeological research.
 However, the results can be misleading, even gigoical, when there are insufficient physical data.
 For this reason, and contrary to the statements of its most enthusiastic advocates, archeocliology may supplement, but can never replace, careful fieldwork.

-Eden Institute of Xenoscience - Text by M. Alan Kazlev Successful, respected, highly formalized and conservative institute and academocracy, located at Niu Mynti.
-The Institute specialize in xenobiology, xenology, xenopsychology, xenodiplomacy and xenolinguistics, although it also covers many related disciplines.
-It collects information from all known alien biospheres and cultures, sending out expeditions to study new alien species and acting as consultants on all forms of human-alien interactions.
+Eden Institute of Xenoscience - Text by M. Alan Kazlev A successful, respected, highly formalized and highly conservative Institute and academocracy, located at Niu Mynti.
+The Institute specializes in xenobiology, xenology, xenopsychology, xenodiplomacy and xenolinguistics, although it also covers many related disciplines.
+It collects information from all known alien biospheres and cultures, sending out expeditions to study new alien species and acting as consultants on all forms of Terragen-alien interactions.